Suicide is the 2nd leading cause of death in children and young adults ages 10-24.

 One out of five children suffers from a mental health condition.
 That’s more than 150,000 children in Orange County alone.
 Chances are someone you know, or even someone in your family, is affected.
 The stories of courageous children battling cancer, diabetes and asthma are familiar, yet mental illness is a crisis often shrouded in social stigma and misconceptions.

-CHOC Children’s vision for a mental health system of care recognizes and addresses the unmistakable link between mental and physical health.
+The CHOC vision for a mental health system of care recognizes and addresses the unmistakable link between mental and physical health.
 Without early identification and treatment, children who are anxious, depressed, withdrawn, experiencing hallucinations, harming family members and pets, or injuring themselves are unlikely to escape long-term impacts on their health and well-being.

 A reliable mental health system of care has the potential to turn lives around—providing services that reach children while the developing brain still has the greatest potential to respond.
 Further, treating children early can also have a major effect on the adult mental health crisis.